 The article goes on to say that 40 years later, the state recalls the ‘Friends of Bangladesh’, who will be formally thanked on Victory Day 2010.

-The YouTube video below presents a Bengali interpretation (in song) by Moushimi Bhoumik of Allen Ginsberg’s poem, September on Jessore Road, referred to above and set against a background of some disturbing images from that time.
+Below is the text of Allen Ginsberg’s poem, September on Jessore Road, referred to above.
 Millions of Bangladeshis fled to India from the war at home.
 Ginsberg visited a refugee camp on Jessore Road, the road leading from Kolkata (formerly Calcutta) in West Bengal to Jessore in Bangladesh.
-Below the video is the text of Ginsberg’s poem.
+[Note: I had a link here earlier to a YouTube video presenting a Bengali interpretation of the poem (in song) by Moushimi Bhoumik.
+The video was set against some explicit images from that time.
+However, it has since been removed from YouTube.]

 September On Jessore Road by Allen Ginsberg (1971)